will-save/will-save-the-transcriber/episodes/threefold_conspiracy_book_1/episode_1_arrays_start_at_zero.md

 **[01:07:16 - 01:07:18]** I don't know.

-**[01:07:18 - 01:07:30]** So, as Special Agent LaRue is talking to this older man, you all, I would say, Nico and Dr. Ocontis,
+**[01:07:18 - 01:07:30]** So, as Special Agent LaRue is talking to this older man, you all, I would say, Nico and Dr. Okkatas

 **[01:07:31 - 01:07:38]** You hear off to the right, up towards the entrance of the ship.

 **[01:07:38 - 01:07:41]** You kind of turn and look as you're waiting.

-**[01:07:41 - 01:07:53]** You see Algiada E. Young, the chief security officer of the Chimera, speaking with the Vesk that was dismissed in the beginning.
+**[01:07:41 - 01:07:53]** You see Algiada Ijonne, the chief security officer of the Chimera, speaking with the Vesk that was dismissed in the beginning.

 **[01:07:53 - 01:07:54]** It's very genial.